-Egypt calendar is full of events that not only to celebrate Egypt but also mark 7000 years of traditions.
-Some started from beginning; many joined along the way and now are a big part of Egypt culture and lifestyle.
+Egypt Calendar is full of events that not only to celebrate Egypt but also mark 7000 years of traditions.
+Some started from the beginning; many joined along the way and now are a big part of Egyptian Culture And Lifestyle.

 That is why in Egypt, some holidays are movable, whereas some are fixed.
 Let’s list them categorically.